Scientific Reporting Requirements

 *a C&W awardees who do not hold other SFI awards are not required to complete the annual stocktake of SFI Research Outputs or a Researcher Snapshot.

 *b If the final report due date is before or on 31st January only a single final report is required.
-In all other cases, both an annual and final report are required, even if the two reporting deadlines are close in time.
+In all other cases (with the exception of TIDA and Industry Fellowship Awards), both an annual and final report are required, even if the two reporting deadlines are close in time.

 The SFI Research Outputs are drawn directly from the data entered into the SESAME Research Profile, which must be completed by all SFI award holders in January each year.